0xPARC/zk-bug-tracker/README.md

 **Background**

 The SHL/SHR opcode (bit shift left and bit shift right) takes in two inputs from the stack: `x` and `shift`.
 For SHL it should output `x << shift` and for SHR it should output `x >> shift`.
 Since `x` and `shift` are on the stack, they each can be any 256 bit value.
 The calculation of a shift operation involves calculating `2^shift`.
 Since `shift` can be a very large number, this calculation in a circuit could become very expensive.
-A to avoid this is recognizing that whenever `shift > 255`, the output to the stack should be `0` both for SHL or SHR.
+A way to avoid this is recognizing that whenever `shift > 255`, the output to the stack should be `0` both for SHL or SHR.
 Then make the circuit compute `2^shift` only when `shift <= 255`.
 This is what the zkEVM SHL/SHR opcode circuit does.
 Also note that this circuit is shared between both opcodes.

 **The Vulnerability**